Obliviate: Efficient Unmemorization for Protecting Intellectual Property in Large Language Models: Evaluation

+\autoref{fig:allModelsRes} demonstrates the efficacy of our approach across multiple evaluation metrics and model architectures.
+The Longest Common Subsequence (LCS) analysis reveals a dramatic reduction in memorization: while baseline models reproduce substantial portions of training data—with memorized sequences, for instance, Qwen (\autoref{fig:allModels_synthetic}) generates LCS of size 412 words, which is reduced to 4-5 words after applying \system{}, achieving over two orders of magnitude improvement.
+Similar patterns are observed across different models and datasets.
+This is also demonstrated by the Edit Distance results, which significantly increase after applying \system{} for all models and datasets, and by the ROUGE-2 scores, which provide additional confirmation, demonstrating the significant unmemorization achieved by \system{}.

 \mypara{Unmemorizing Organic Data} Our second experiment focuses on organically memorized data present in publicly released models, i.e., without any additional fine-tuning from us.
 Using the dataset described in \autoref{sec:Data}, we apply the same \system{} parameters and evaluation methodology as in the synthetic experiments.
 Results demonstrate comparable effectiveness in removing organic memorization, with LCS (Figure \ref{fig:allModels_pretrain}) reduced to 2-5 words.
 Both ED (Figure \ref{fig:allModels_pretrain_ed}) and ROUGE-2 (Figure \ref{fig:allModels_pretrain_rouge}) metrics show reduction of memorization to negligible levels.
-Additionally, we present an example in the appendix (\autoref{fig:compText}) illustrating how text generation diverges after unmemorization, resulting in completely different content.

-To provide more insight into \system{}'s effectiveness, we present a sample-level analysis in appendix \autoref{fig:allModelsIndRes}.
-The per-sample Longest Common Subsequence measurements reveal the consistent significant memorization reduction across all models.
-While we focus on LCS as an example for the individual samples performance, other metrics (Edit Distance and ROUGE-2) exhibit similar patterns.

-\mypara{\system{} Effect on Utility} We assess the impact on model utility by comparing \system{}-unmemorized models against their respective baselines, i.e., the target models on which \system{} was applied, which are the memorized models for synthetic data and the original models for organic data, across standard benchmarks.
-Tables \ref{tab:benchmarkAllSyn} and \ref{tab:benchmarkAllOrg} demonstrate the stable performance of \system{}, with degradation consistently remaining below 1\% across all evaluated tasks.
-This indicates that \system{} successfully preserves model utility while effectively removing memorized content.
+Additionally, we present an example in \autoref{fig:compText} illustrating how text generation diverges after unmemorization, resulting in completely different content.\mypara{\system{} Effect on Utility} We assess the impact on model utility by comparing \system{}-unmemorized models against their respective original models across standard benchmarks. \autoref{tab:benchmarkAllSyn} demonstrates the stability of \system{}, with performance degradation consistently remaining minimal across all evaluated tasks and model architectures.